 How do I submit an ILL request?

-Before submitting an ILL request, check the University Libraries' Catalog, or E-Journal Finder, and the WRLC catalog to be sure what you need is not available locally.
+Before submitting an ILL request, check the University Libraries' Catalog to be sure what you need is not available locally or through the local WRLC network.
 Requests may be submitted 24 hours a day through ILLiad.
 ILLiad is used to submit requests, check the status of requests, access electronically delivered articles, and request renewals (when allowed).
+View the Request Interlibrary Loan @Mason tutorial to learn more.

 University Libraries' ILL services are available to current George Mason University faculty, staff and students in good standing.